 1 February 2012

-has highlighted a "strong concern" among viewers about the lack of middle-aged and older women on television.
+A BBC-commissioned report has highlighted a "strong concern" among viewers about the lack of middle-aged and older women on television.

 , partner in the employment team at Leigh Day & Co, who represented former Countryfile presenter Miriam O'Reilly in her successful claim for ageism at the BBC, said: